Nose art: Regional variation

 Source material for American nose art was varied, ranging from pinups such as Rita Hayworth and Betty Grable and cartoon characters such as Donald Duck, Bugs Bunny, and Popeye to patriotic characters (Yankee Doodle) and fictional heroes (Sam Spade).
 Lucky symbols such as dice and playing cards also inspired nose art, along with references to mortality such as the Grim Reaper.
 Cartoons and pinups were most popular among American artists, but other works included animals, nicknames, hometowns, and popular song and movie titles.
-Some nose art and slogans expressed contempt of the enemy, especially of their leaders.
+Some nose art and slogans expressed contempt for the enemy, especially of their leaders.

 The farther the planes and crew were from headquarters or from the public eye, the racier the art tended to be.
 For instance, nudity was more common in nose art on aircraft in the Pacific than on aircraft in Europe.

 Luftwaffe aircraft did not often display nose art, but there were exceptions.
 For example, Mickey Mouse adorned a Condor Legion Messerschmitt Bf 109 during the Spanish Civil War and one Ju 87A was decorated with a large pig inside a white circle during the same period.
 Adolf Galland's Bf-109E-3 of JG 26 also had a depiction of Mickey Mouse, holding a contemporary telephone in his hands, in mid-1941.
 A Ju 87B-1 (Geschwaderkennung of S2+AC) of Stab II/St. G 77, piloted by Major Alfons Orthofer and based in Breslau-Schöngarten during the invasion of Poland, was painted with a shark's mouth, and some Bf 110s were decorated with furious wolf's heads, stylistic wasps (as with SKG 210 and ZG 1), or as in the case of ZG 76, the shark mouths that inspired both the RAF's 112 Squadron and in turn the Flying Tigers in China, on their noses or engine covers.
 Another example was Erich Hartmann's Bf-109G-14, "Lumpi", with an eagle's head.
 The fighter wing Jagdgeschwader 54 was known as the Grünherz (Green Hearts) after their fuselage emblem, a large green heart.
 The Geschwader was originally formed in Thüringen, nicknamed "the green heart of Germany".
 Perhaps the flashiest Luftwaffe nose art was the red and white viper snake insignia running through the whole fuselage of certain Junkers Ju 87 Stuka dive bombers that served with the II Gruppe, and especially the 6.
 Staffel of Sturzkampfgeschwader 2 in North Africa campaign, the only known artwork on an Axis-flown combat aircraft that could have rivaled the length of that on "The Dragon and his Tail" B-24.